 What is it?
 I’m sorry to disappoint fans and supporters of the paranormal, but this has nothing to do with ESP, that magical sixth sense of clairvoyancy and mind reading.
 That would certainly be a “nice to have” in this realm, but alas, here we are, sans crystal ball.
 Nonsense aside, an ESPP isn’t quite as generous an RSU program.
 Instead of simply giving you shares, your employer allows you to buy them at a discount, oftentimes 15%.
 Yes, you have to pay for the shares, but nonetheless, the discount is still free money.

 A typical ESPP operates as follows: An employee opts in during an enrollment period before the offering period.
-The offering period is often six months, and there are usually two offering periods per year.
+There are usually two offering periods per year, six months each per period.
 The start of the offering period is called the grant date or enrollment date; the end of the offering period is referred to as the exercise date or purchase date.
 Contributions to purchase the shares are made via paycheck deductions during the offering period.
 At the end of the offering period, the shares are purchased.
 The discount (and hence, the purchase price) may apply to the market price at the grant date, or if there is a lookback provision, the discount would apply to the price at the grant date if it’s lower than the exercise date price.

 Finally, there is a limit to how much you can contribute to an ESPP.
 The IRS limits your annual ESPP purchase to $25,000 based on the market value on the grant date.
 Thus, if the market value at the grant date is $25/share, you’re limited to 1,000 shares ($25,000 at $25/share) regardless of your discount or the market price on the exercise date.
 If the price declines between the grant and exercise dates, you cannot buy more shares – the limit is based on the market price at grant date.
 In addition to the IRS limit, your employer may have internal limits in place for how much stock can be purchased through the ESPP.
 Of course, you will be subject to the stricter of the two limits.

 How are the shares taxed?
-First of all, at the time of purchase, your employer will withhold taxes from your contributions and then purchase the shares for you.
+First of all, at the time of purchase, your employer will withhold taxes from your contributions and purchase the shares for you.
 At that point, no other taxes are due.
-It’s similar to going out and purchasing shares on the open market.
 After that, there are several holding period breakpoints that determine the taxation of shares purchased through an ESPP.
 This gets pretty hairy, and I’m going to attempt the miracle of explaining this without making your eyes glaze over.
 Buckle up!
 Alternatively, if you’re not a believer in miracles or your eyes glaze easily, you can skip these details and scroll down to where I tell you what I would do.

 Let’s assume the stock price on the grant date is $10 and $12 on the exercise date.
 Your employer buys the stock for you for $8.50 per share (assuming there is a lookback provision, the 15% discount applies to the cheaper of the two prices).